vladdsm/myblog_attempt/_posts/2018-08-05-topics-LazyTrade-LessonLearned.md

 ### Not satisfied?
 Keep experimenting with new ideas!

 Sometimes the results of your code are not satisfactory.
 It might be like that right soon after start of your test or even after a month of two after code deployment.
-Good advised is to come back to the code with some plan like that:
+Good advise is to come back to the code with some plan like that:

 * re-produce your work
 * note the 'opportunities'